Frequently Asked Questions

 - How do I audit a course?

-You must bring photo ID to the Office of the Registrar (SSC-C) to have a class manually changed from credit to audit.
+You can have a class changed from credit to audit by submitting the Request to Change from Grade to Audit form.
 Auditing allows you to continue attendance, but no grade or credit is awarded.
 Audited course cannot be changed back to credit.

 - How do I withdraw from courses?